ocomsoft/vhat/README.md

 # vhat

+This project is a demonstration of using gotify with Vue for a simple chat app.
+This code is not maintained and will have (according to dependabot) A LOT of potential security issues.
+I would not use in production.
+This code is purlyfor education purposes.

 # Using

 When you login use the Username/password of a user in Gotify.
 You need to use the same username and password as the user who created the Application for the GOTIFY